dsmsuite/dsmsuite.github.io/dsm_tools.md

 # Summary

 Intelij Ultimate, JArchitect, CppDepend, NDepend have more or less similar DSM capabilities.

 If architecture refactoring is necessary, then Lattix or the DSMSuite are required.

 The commercial Lattix tool is still the best choice, when advanced DSM features are required.

-Structure101 also supports architectural refactoring, but does not support DSM visualization.